 Because winter means there will be fewer tourists and fewer crowds, Bay Area museums are a great place to escape the winter chill!
 If you’re not sure where to go, check out The Ultimate Guide to San Francisco’s Most Impressive Art Museums and 14 of The Bay Area’s Quirkiest Museums.

 Special events at local museums make them even more enticing and The Walt Disney Family Museum and California Academy of Sciences do not disappoint.
 During December, you can watch a film, Christmas with Walt, and learn all about Walt’s life during the holidays —at work, at play, and at home with his family.
-Then, head over to the East Bay between November 23 and January 8 to experience ‘Tis the Season for Science at Cal Academy — complete with live reindeer, snow flurries and caroling!
+Then, head over to Golden Gate Park between November 23 and January 8 to experience ‘Tis the Season for Science at Cal Academy — complete with indoor snow flurries, a holiday ice rink and caroling!

 Explore a wonderland